Mason Plumlee has triple-double, helps Pistons beat Pelicans - WHIZ News

 The Pelicans led by 10 after the first, but they scored just 22 points in the second and trailed by two at halftime.
 Detroit was up 97-89 after three.

+“Offensively, we weren’t making shots, and I think it trickled down to the defense a little bit,” Ingram said.
+“Whenever they had momentum, they kept pushing.”

 Mykhailiuk made a couple 3s to give the Pistons a 108-97 lead in the fourth.
-Detroit is in last place in the Eastern Conference but has won three of four.
+Detroit has won three of four.

+“You just feel it coming together — the trust, the belief in the system,” Detroit coach Dwane Casey said.
+“We still have work to do to get better.”

+Van Gundy indicated it might be time to consider altering his rotation, but he doesn’t seem sure who he can turn to for defensive improvement.

 Plumlee, who missed the previous two games with elbow issues, became the first Pistons center with a triple-double since Greg Monroe on Nov.
 7, 2012.